I'm looking forward to the new year, although - with one major exception - last year was a pretty great one.

 2017 will also be the fiftieth anniversary of THE CONTENDER.
 Any ideas?

 And a new edition of SPORTSWORLD: AN AMERICAN DREAMLAND will be published.

 As for 2016's one major disappointment - the election of Donald J. Trump - we'll just have to wait and see.
 Maybe we will be happily surprised.
 For what I wrote about that, check the LIPSITE site - it's one of my monthly Codger columns for the Shelter Island Reporter, my new journalism home.

-Sam Lipsyte's new book of short stories, "The Fun Part," is getting rave reviews.
+Of books on the shelf, there's Sam Lipsyte's latest volume of short stories, "The Fun Parts," which got rave reviews.
 Janet Maslin in the New York Times called him a "literary rock star."
-(And I remember when he fronted a noise punk band.)
+(And I remember when he fronted a noise punk band, Dung Beetle.) and, of course, Sam's latest novel, "The Ask," published by FSG, a New York Times best-seller and one of its best books of 2010.

-While you're buying "The Twinning Project," and "An Accidental Sportswriter," pick up another great read, "Along the Roaring River: My Wild Ride from Mao to the Met" by Hao Jiang Tian with Lois B. Morris (my wife), and don't forget Sam's latest novel, "The Ask," published by FSG, a New York Times best-seller and one of its best books of 2010.
+Don't forget another great read, "Along the Roaring River: My Wild Ride from Mao to the Met" by Hao Jiang Tian with Lois B. Morris.

 I'll be using THE LIPSITE page for articles you might enjoy and whatever is currently on my mind about my novel writing life.
 In the JOCK CULTURE section you'll find pieces about my take on sports.
 Right now, there's a terrific piece about me by Bryan Curtis, the ace Grantland writer.

-The year looks busy but there's always time to answer your e-mails.
+There's always time to answer your e-mails.
 So don't forget to drop me a line.
 If I don't answer immediately, I'm probably writing.